mapbender/mapbender-starter/CONTRIBUTING.md

 ## Generate translations

-By using [TWIG] files, there is generator, to put any used [translation] automatically in 'xlf' files.
+By using [TWIG] files, there is a generator, to put any used [translation] automatically in 'xlf' files.

 There few parameters to be submitted: